zahlio/scrapoxy/docs/user_manual/README.md

 GET http://localhost:8889/stats
 ```

+Response:

-The response contains all informations about Scrapoxy.
+- Status = 200.
+The body contains all informations about Scrapoxy.

 ### Remove a proxy from pool